portableant/museologi.st/projects/walking-the-landscape.md

 ---
 ## About the project's research questions

->This spot saw the day spring of my Life, Hours of Joy, and years of Happiness, This place first tinged my boyish fancy with a love of the art, This place was the origin of my fame.”
+>This spot saw the day spring of my Life, Hours of Joy, and years of Happiness, This place first tinged my boyish fancy with a love of the art, This place was the origin of my fame.

 Constable’s connection with the countryside and intimate familiarity with rural life is evident in his paintings, drawings and prints, in his choice of subjects and attentive observation of the smallest detail of the natural world.
 Moreover, Constable was convinced that it was the Stour Valley, on the Suffolk-Essex border, that made him a painter.